aep-dev/aep.dev/aep/general/0003/aep.md

 ### API Resource

-An object that one or more API methods operate on.
+An object upon which one or more API methods operate.

 ### API Resource Type

-An API resource type represents a category of that one or more API objects belongs to.
-It may provide a structured schema.
+An API resource type represents a category of that consumes and API,

-### API Service

-An implementation of an API, exposing API methods on one or more network addresses.

-### API Name
+### Consumer

-Refers to the logical identifier of an API, such as "example.com".
-The API name is used for namespacing of API Resource Types.
+Either a programmatic client or a user that consumes an API.
+This term should be used when a statement refers broadly to both programs and users.

 ### Declarative Clients